 At TCL, students may register for classes during the registration period that begins several months prior to the first day of scheduled classes.
-New this year is the TCL Self-Service Student Planner allowing students to review their progress, plan their schedule and register for classes.

-Returning students should schedule an appointment with their advisor several weeks prior to registration.
-Registration dates are published on the TCL website under Academics and then under Academic Calendar.
+Returning students should schedule an appointment with their advisor several weeks prior to Registration dates are published in the online catalog on the TCL website at: registration.
+Academic Calendar.
 Full-time faculty members meet with students and advise them.
 Students can register for their classes through their Self-Service account when registration begins.
-During the registration and Section Swap periods, full-time faculty will use their office hours to advise and register students.
+During the registration and Swap/Drop periods, full-time faculty will use their office hours to advise and register students.
 During these times, full-time faculty members may also be asked to work additional office hours to ensure that evening students are able to register smoothly.
 Full-time faculty are available at the Hampton and New River campuses to advise returning students.

 New students are assigned a full-time faculty member to be their advisor when they begin their admission process.
-The full-time faculty member will advise the new student and inform the student to follow the Self-Service instructions on the TCL website to register for classes.
+The full-time faculty member will advise the new student and inform the student to follow the Self-Service tutorial on the TCL website to register for classes.